haiiliin/pyabaqus/README.md

 ### Setup your Abaqus Environment

-In order to use Abaqus command to execute the Python script and submit the job, you need to tell Abaqus where the Abaqus command located.
+In order to use Abaqus command to execute the Python script and submit the job, you need to tell `pyabaqus` where the Abaqus command located.
 Usually, Abaqus command locates in a directory like this:
 ```shell
 C:/SIMULIA/Commands/abaqus.bat
 ```
-You can add the directory `C:/SIMULIA/Commands` to the system environment variable `path`, or you can create a new system variable named `ABAQUS_BAT_PATH`, and set the value to the file path of the Abaqus command, i.e., `C:/SIMULIA/Commands/abaqus.bat`
+You can add the directory `C:/SIMULIA/Commands` to the system environment variable `Path`, or you can create a new system variable named `ABAQUS_BAT_PATH`, and set the value to the file path of the Abaqus command, i.e., `C:/SIMULIA/Commands/abaqus.bat`